OneDeadKey/arsenik/README.md

 *Note: The keyboard layout presented here in the illustration is Qwerty but it works with other layouts as well — e.g. Azerty, Qwertz, Ergo‑L, Bépo…*

-**Bring the keys to your fingers, rather than moving your fingers to the keys!**
+**Bring the keys to your fingers, rather than moving your fingers to the keys with layer-taps!**

 - A long press on the <kbd>Return</kbd> key brings up the <kbd>Symbol</kbd>
 layer in blue, where all programming symbols are arranged for comfort and